Measter/MFL/OVERVIEW.md

 ## Strings

-C-like strings are just a `u8&`, MFL-strings are the following struct:
+Strings are the following struct:

 ```
-struct String is
+struct String {
-    field len u64
-    field data u8&
-end
+    length u64,
+    pointer u8*,
+}
 ```

 ## Structs

-Structs are defined with the syntax
+Structs are defined with the following syntax

 ```
-struct <name> is
+struct <name> {
-    field <name> <type>
+    <name> <type>,
     ...
-end
+}
 ```

+Note that trailing commas are not optional.

 # Supported Operations